Adroiti/docs-for-code-review-tools/RuboCop/FactoryBot-CreateList.md

 Checks for `create_list` usage.

-This cop can be configured using the `EnforcedStyle` option
+This rule can be configured using the `EnforcedStyle` option.

 ## Examples